Discounted Cash Flow (DCF) Calculator

 • Comparing investment opportunities

-• Estimating per-share value by dividing by shares outstanding
+• Estimating per-share value by dividing equity value (FCFF) or total DCF (FCFE) by shares outstanding